How to Become A Successful Keynote Speaker In 2022: 9 Step Guide

 The term keynote speaker derives from musical practices.
-A keynote is a leading note in a musical key.
+A key note is a leading note in a musical key.
 In orchestras, quartets, and acapella groups, it’s common practice to play a single note before a performance.
-That note establishes the correct key of the piece.
+That note establishes the correct key or pitch of the piece.

 What Does A Keynote Speaker Do?

 Much like motivational speeches, keynote speeches are often optimistic, encouraging, and engaging.
 This motivational component is because keynote speakers need to interact with an audience and capture the essence of an event within a short timeframe.
-Therefore, it’s essential to choose a keynote speaker who is an expert in their field, or well-renown, as this usually raises interest among event attendees.
+Therefore, it’s essential to become a keynote speaker who is an expert, or well-renown, as this usually raises interest among event attendees.